Professional wrestling holds: Ankle lock

 In this toe hold maneuver, a wrestler will grab the opponent's foot and lift their leg off the ground.
-With one hand the wrestler will grab either the toes or the outside of the foot, then with the other wrap the ankle to create a "hole" for the joint.
+With one hand, the wrestler will grab either the toes or the outside of the foot, then with the other wrap the ankle to create a "hole" for the joint.
 A grapevine variation sees the wrestler applying the ankle lock hold and then falling to the mat and scissoring the leg of the opponent.
 This stops the opponent from rolling out of the move and makes it harder for them to crawl to the ropes, but lessens the pressure that can be applied.
 The move can be executed from a kneeling position or a standing position, depending on the wrestler's preference.
 Ken Shamrock was the first to popularize the use of this move in professional wrestling, doing his from a kneeling position.
 Years later, Kurt Angle adopted the ankle lock as his finisher, but would often do it from a standing position.
-This is also performed by Chad Gable.
+This is also performed by Jake Hager and Chad Gable, the former calling the move the Patriot Lock during his tenure in WWE as the "Real American" Jack Swagger.